levpaul/gecserv/README.md

 This is a toy project to experience developing a UDP game server for an action MMO style game.
 The idea is to have MMO type mechanics mixed with a fast paced "real-time" action PVP mechanics.
 Basically mix FPS netcode with runescape.

 # TODO:
- 5 Feb
+ 7 Feb
- - solidify entity storage; should use slice + locMap per entity type
- - SA will manage entity type slices and pass them to relevant systems for fast iteration
- - Impl interest system
  - Impl propagation system
+ - Impl player movement system
  - Write benchmarking software